 • It’s easy to update it with key colours

-• The days outfit choice becomes really easy
+The days outfit choice becomes really easy

-Think about the different things that you do on your holiday – for me, its a mixture of hiking and getting outdoors with some cultural sightseeing, art galleries, dinners out and maybe meet ups with people for drinks.
 You might be doing an Everest Base Camp trek – so your list will be different – check mine out for Everest here.
-But for city breaks and some casual hikes – this will suffice easily – I did manage kayaking in Vulcano, a hike up Mount Etna, a trip to Vietnam and a jaunt to Brazil following these principles.
+But for if you are packing for city breaks and some casual hikes – this will suffice easily – I did manage kayaking in Vulcano, Sicily, a hike up Mount Etna, a trip to Vietnam and a jaunt to Brazil following these principles.

-Basic principles of a Capsule Wardrobe.
+The principles of a Capsule Wardrobe.

 • Pack for a week or 10 days only.
 This is key – the more you plan to pack for – the more you will end up taking – the 40L carry-0n bag becomes a 50L and then a 60L.
 Then you need to change your tickets to take into account that you need to check in luggage etc etc.